 Like other tools, Redbooth allows students to create projects, assign tasks for specific team members with due dates, tags, threaded communication, notes, color-coding, and labels.
 Best of all, perhaps, is the activity alerts that informs student collaborators about completed activities without checking into the task manager.

 TitanPad is a great choice for students working on term papers or assignments that require a written presentation of their results.
 Students can create documents and collaborate in real time.
 TitanPad tracks revisions and accounts for user contributions to a document.

 Moodle, part of the campus-wide Learning Management System at U.C.
 Irvine, was chosen because of its flexibility and scalability.
 Embedded inMoodle is a group function that allows students to create groups, share documents and have discussions in asynchronous time with students and faculty.

 Google is no stranger to the classroom.
-Students can use Google Docs for collaboration and Google Hangouts for small group meetings.
-Google Hangouts can be used with Apple or Android devices and with mobile or desktop computers.
+Between Google Classroom, Google Docs for collaboration and Google Hangouts for small group meetings, Google tools provide countless opportunities for a variety of communication patterns and modalities (text, image, video, etc.)